Theodrosrun/loop-of-legends/README.md

    - Start by entering your unique username.
 This name will represent you in the game and will be visible to other players.
 Choose a name that is distinctive and memorable!

 #### **Declare Ready**:
-   - Once you have entered your name and are ready to play, press the 'R' key.
+   - Once you have entered your name and are ready to play, press the `R` key.
 This will signal to other players and the game system that you are ready to begin.
 Wait for other players to also declare themselves ready.

 #### **Using the Arrow Keys**:
    - The game begins!
 Use the arrow keys to control your snake in the game arena.